Mold Inspectors Near Me - Find local mold inspection professionals

 • Annual humidity: 50-70% (moderate)

-• Top mould genera (per EPA + state public-health advisories): Aspergillus, Cladosporium, Penicillium, Stachybotrys (Black Mold)
+• Top mold genera (per EPA + state public-health advisories): Aspergillus, Cladosporium, Penicillium, Stachybotrys (Black Mold)

 California has moderate humidity, falling near the middle of the U.S. range.
-Mould risk is real but generally tractable with reasonable maintenance practices.
+Mold risk is real but generally tractable with reasonable maintenance practices.

-Mould needs three things to grow: moisture, an organic substrate, and time.
+Mold needs three things to grow: moisture, an organic substrate, and time.
 The substrate (drywall paper, wood, fabric) is everywhere indoors.
-The time is short -- 24-72 hours for many common moulds.
+The time is short, 24 to 72 hours for many common molds.
 So the variable you can actually control is moisture.

-Indoor relative humidity above 60% sustains mould growth on most building materials.
+Indoor relative humidity above 60% sustains mold growth on most building materials.
 Above 70%, growth is rapid.
 The goal year-round is to keep indoor RH between 30% and 60%.

 Outdoor humidity (NOAA)